Silberdrachi/MelvorIdleScripts/README.md

 1. Change bank size to 1
 1. Change bank slot cost to too much
 1. Change bank slot tokens to no action

+## MelvorIdleChangeMode
+Scripts to turn HC char into a HCCO with optional 12b option

+### Features

+Adds a button to the end of the settings menu allowing a user to change their gamemode at any time.
+Will cause it to go back to the character selection screen.